cherieliu/hw2-s19/README.md

 ### Requirements:

 First, describe the meaning of following relational algebra expressions in one or two sentences.
-Second, Translate the following relational algebra expressions in SQL.
+Second, translate the following relational algebra expressions in SQL.
 Make sure your SQL can be executed.

 1. π<sub>storeid, s_name</sub>(σ<sub>employee_number<=100 or city = "New York"</sub>(Store))